Cloud stocks jump on SAP bid for SuccessFactors

-Stocks of several cloud-computing companies rose on Monday, after German software giant SAP offered to buy Web-based software maker SuccessFactors at a high premium on Friday.
+Dec 5 Stocks of several cloud-computing companies rose on Monday, after German software giant SAP (SAPG.DE) offered to buy Web-based software maker SuccessFactors SFSF.N at a high premium on Friday.

 BMO Capital raised its rating on Taleo to "outperform" from "market perform" on Monday.